aambrioso1/HCC-Programming-Project/README.md

 RegexLesson:  This program uses the re library to search the text in a file, regex.txt, for email addresses and phone numbers.
 It copies the emails and phone numbers it finds to a list called matches and prints them out neatly in a standard format.

+CountNeighbors:  Sketch of a program to count x's, o's, and blanks on a tic-tac-toe board